LinguistDeveloper/clarive/docs/en/rules/palette/control/fail.markdown

 title: FAIL
 icon: log_e
 ---

-Process dies with an specified message.
+* Process dies with an specified message.

-Data editor has the following key:
+* Data editor has the following key: <br />

-- **msg**: Msg key, value column has to be filled with the desired message, its default value is ‘abort here’.
+&nbsp; &nbsp;• **msg**: Msg key, value column has to be filled with the desired message, its default value is ‘abort here’.